irwingtello/quickNodeWagmi/quicknodewagmi.md

 export default App;
 ```
+ALT: Navbar for connecting and disconnecting from the actual network

 Lines 3-8: Import dependencies from Wagmi.sh.

 Line 5: This hook returns the current chain account associated with the user's connected wallet.